yunielrc/ydf/README.md

-Declaring your working environment give you some benefits: transparency and control over it, allowing you to easily reproduce it on a new machine or fresh OS, you can share it with others, so they can reproduce your working environment, you can versioning it with git.
+Declaring your working environment give you some benefits: transparency and control over it, allowing you to easily reproduce it on a new machine or fresh OS, you can share it with others, so they can reproduce your working environment, you can version it with git.

 > What you write you can read, share, save and reproduce, it is simply there, it exists.